icy-comet/twitter-interaction-circle-python/README.md

 ## Introduction
 The script analyzes your recent public activity on Twitter and creates a beautiful image with the avatars of people you most interact with.

-This is kind of a python recreation of the popular [Node based project](https://github.com/duiker101/twitter-interaction-circles) behind [Chirpty](https://chirpty.com).
+This is kind of a Python recreation of the popular [Node based project](https://github.com/duiker101/twitter-interaction-circles) that powers [Chirpty](https://chirpty.com).

 ## Example Image